dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 -   After a user creates an email account, the device is blocked immediately.

--   If a blocked user enrolls the device with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and fixes any noncompliance issues, email access is unblocked within 2 minutes.
+-   If a blocked user enrolls the device with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and fixes any noncompliance issues, email access is unblocked within two minutes.

--   If the user un-enrolls their device, email is blocked after around 6 hours.
+-   If the user unenrolls their device, email is blocked after around six hours.

-**To see some example scenarios of how you would configure conditional access policy to restrict device access, see [restrict email access example scenarios](restrict-email-access-example-scenarios.md).**
+To see some **example scenarios of how you would configure a conditional access policy to restrict device access**, see [Restrict email access example scenarios](restrict-email-access-example-scenarios.md).**

 ## Monitor the compliance and conditional access policies